jaclu/tmux-menus/README.md

 To be more precise, items listed inside `static_content()` are cached.
-Some items need to be freshly generated each time a menu is displayed, those items are defines in `dynamic_content()` see [scripts/panes.sh](items/panes.sh) for an example of this.
-In that case, the label changes between Zoom and Un-Zoom for the zooming action and mark/unmark for current pane.
+Some items need to be freshly generated each time a menu is displayed, those items are defines in `dynamic_content()` see [scripts/pane_move.sh](items/pane_move.sh) for an example of this.
+In that case, "Swap current pane with marked" is only displayed if there is a marked pane.

 The plugin remembers what tmux version was used last time.
 If another version is detected as the plugin is initialized, the entire